MileHacker Logo

 Departure Procedures

 Arrive at JAC at least 1.5-2 hours before domestic flights.
-JAC can experience busy periods, so allow ample time for rental car return and security screening.
+JAC might experience busy periods, so allow ample time for rental car return and security screening.
 Standard TSA procedures apply.

 Airport Facilities

-JAC has few facilities beyond security: a small restaurant, gift shop, and restrooms.
-Plan to purchase food or beverages before security or bring them and you in the event that specific items are needed.
+JAC has few facilities beyond security: a small restaurant, gift shop, and toilets.
+Plan to purchase food or beverages before security or bring them with you if specific items are needed.

 Land Transportation